telerik/ajax-docs/general-information/using-jquery/jquery-intellisense.md

 	![introduction-jquery-intellisense-vs 2012-common-page-3](images/introduction-jquery-intellisense-vs2012-common-page-3.png)

-## jQuery IntelliSense in VS 2010 using Telerik® UI for ASP.NET Ajax Q2 2011 SP1 or later
+## jQuery IntelliSense in VS 2010 using Telerik® UI for ASP.NET AJAX Q2 2011 SP1 or later

-Since the Q2 2011 SP1 release of Telerik® UI for ASP.NET Ajax, IntelliSense is automatically enabled when RadScriptManager is on a page.
+Since the Q2 2011 SP1 release of Telerik® UI for ASP.NET AJAX, IntelliSense is automatically enabled when RadScriptManager is on a page.
 There is no need to add the previously required ScriptReferences to RadScriptManager to enable IntelliSense:

 ````ASP.NET
 <telerik:RadScriptManager runat="server" ID="RadScriptManager1">